gabrielbmotta/header_only_lib/README.md

 # header_only_lib

+Gets all c/cpp code in the specified directories and makes puts them in a single header file, ordering them based on inter-file dependencies.

-Run with libs as first arg and outfile as second arg.
+Run with path to source directories as first arg and output file as second arg.

 `./headerlib "/path/to/lib1 path/to/lib2" my_header_lib.h`